Samuel-Maddock/Apple-Differential-Privacy/readme.txt

 # ---------- Installation -------------

-To install dependencies for the project when in the root directory run:
+To install dependencies for the project when in the (project) root directory run:
     python -m pip install -r ./requirements.txt

 # --------------- Structure of Code ------------------